swecc-uw/swecc-chronos/README.md

-# Chronos - Lightweight Observability for Docker Hosts
+# Chronos - Observability for Docker Hosts

-Chronos is a lightweight service designed to collect and monitor metrics from Docker containers, providing real-time insights with flexible data management.
+A service for collecting and monitoring metrics from Docker containers.

 ## 🚀 Features